 Though the idea is simple, the original recipe wasn’t simple or fast.
 My version cuts out one of the steps–making a “cheese” sauce.
 I haven’t had cheese on pizza for years, so I figured I wouldn’t miss it, and I was right.
 Those of you who insist on cheesy pizza may want to follow the original recipe or sprinkle a little vegan cheese on top.
-A light dusting of soy parmesan was all I needed to make my pizzas perfect.
+A light dusting of almond parmesan was all I needed to make my potato pizzas perfect.

-1 large baking potato per person
+- 1 large baking potato per person

-pizza sauce (recipe below)
+- pizza sauce (recipe below)

-your choice of toppings (I used onion, bell pepper, zucchini, calamata olives, green olives, and mushrooms)
+- your choice of toppings (I used onion, bell pepper, zucchini, calamata olives, green olives, and mushrooms)

-almond parmesan (optional)
+- almond parmesan (optional)